 To ensure that your text is perfectly aligned, use tab stops instead of manually inserting spaces.

-7. Varying date format
+7. Varying Date Format

-We recommend providing both the months and years that you worked in each role whenever possible.
+You should provide both the months and years that you worked in each role whenever possible.

 Be sure to consistently spell out or abbreviate all months and use the same date format throughout your document.

-8. Multiple colours
+8. Multiple Colours

-All your body text should be written in the same colour - black.
+All your body text should be written in the same colour: black.

 If you choose to use an accent colour, be sure to apply it sparingly and uniformly.

 About CV Pilots